Alfred1984/interesting-python/TheWanderingEarth/readme.md

 - comment_crawler.py：codes for crawling MaoYan comments of The Wandering Earth(with annotation, MOngoDB needs to be installed.)
 - TheWanderingEarth.ipynb：Jupyter notebook for analysing the comments and scores
-- data.csv: 100000+ comment data extracted from MongoDB.
+- data.csv: 100000+ comment data extracted from MongoDB
+- stopwords.txt: list of stop words

 #### Python environment
 - Python3.6